tormod17/CV/README.md

 ## Why I am a Developer?

 Whilst delving into various pursuits I have always had a keen interest in the web and building websites/apps.
-This finally pushed me into pursuing my interest furhter and undertaking an online course and then enrolling in Founders & Coders, which has since opened the door to a world I have since fallen in love with.
+This finally pushed me into pursuing my interest furhter and undertaking an online course and then enrolling in Founders & Coder's Academy.
+This has been life changing and since opened the door to a world I have fallen in love with.
 The oppurtunity to work through problems collabratively and coming up with a tangible final product I find extremely rewarding.
-Web development has a never ending spiral of continous learning, the fast pace ever changing environment provides a rich rewards and excitement.
+Web development has a never ending spiral of continous learning, the fast paced ever changing environment provides rich rewards and excitement.

 ## Skills